byxor/limp/CONTRIBUTING.md

 Hi there, I'm thrilled that you want to contribute to this project!

-Here are some guidelines that must be met before your feature is eligible for merging:
+Here are some requirements that must be met before your feature is eligible for merging:

 ## 1. Your code must be tested.